-- 1. Universal health coverage (UHC) is about ensuring that all people have access to quality essential health services they need for their health and well-being without incurring financial hardship.
+1. Universal health coverage (UHC) is about ensuring that all people have access to quality essential health services they need for their health and well-being without incurring financial hardship.
 Universal health coverage is the translation of efforts to ensure the right to health and well-being for people throughout their life course considering social, economic, political and environmental changes.
 It is critical for achieving the highest standard of life and for sustainable and inclusive economic development.
-However, less than half of the people in Africa are accessing the essential health services they need to actualize health as a basic human right.
-1 - 2.
-Ensuring sustainable financing is a critical element of attaining universal health coverage, and therefore contributing to the Sustainable Development Goals (SDGs).
-The importance of sustainable financing for universal health coverage has been endorsed by Member States.
-Sustainable financing requires both the mobilization of adequate funding to support services, as well as ensuring that those funds are allocated and used in an equitable, efficient and predictable manner over time, to protect households from financial hardship. - 3.
-Several Member States in the Region have implemented innovative reforms towards ensuring sustainable financing for universal health coverage.
+However, less than half of the people in Africa are accessing the essential health services they need to actualize health as a basic human right.1

+2. Ensuring sustainable financing is a critical element of attaining universal health coverage, and therefore contributing to the Sustainable Development Goals (SDGs).
+The importance of sustainable financing for universal health coverage has been endorsed by Member States.2 Sustainable financing requires both the mobilization of adequate funding to support services, as well as ensuring that those funds are allocated and used in an equitable, efficient and predictable manner over time, to protect households from financial hardship.

+3. Several Member States in the Region have implemented innovative reforms towards ensuring sustainable financing for universal health coverage.
 For instance, in 2007, Gabon enacted a law that created a health insurance scheme, the "Caisse Nationale d'Assurance maladie et de Garantie Sociale (CNAMGS)".
 The scheme is partially funded by contributions from the formal sector and subsidized for the poor by a 10% tax imposed on mobile phone sales and a 1.5% tax on remittances from abroad.
 Over time, total health expenditure (THE) per capita grew from Int\$ 2473 in 2007 to Int\$ 321 in 2014.4 Furthermore, out-of-pocket payments (OOPs) as a share of total health expenditure reduced from 44% in 2007 to 22% in 2014.
+Other countries like Rwanda introduced health insurance by: instituting social health insurance for formal sector employees, financed by 15% of salary shared equally between the employee and employer; scaling up community-based health insurance to the national level and funding it by means-tested premiums for higher income groups and government subsidies for the very poor; a 5% mandatory contribution from other insurance schemes; and the Military Medical Scheme for the military.5 These efforts have mobilized resources to fund an essential package that increased health coverage of services to 74%.6

-Other countries like Rwanda introduced health insurance as part of efforts to fund an essential package that increased health coverage of services to 74%.5 - 4.
-Member States of the Region in 2017 adopted a framework of actions for strengthening health systems for universal health coverage and the SDGs in Africa (AFR/RC67/10).6 It provides a menu of options for countries to consider, as they improve their systems and services to facilitate achievement of universal health coverage and other SDG targets.
-The framework of actions recognizes the need for innovative means to finance health services if universal health coverage attainment is going to be feasible in the Region.
-Such innovations are needed to mobilize required resources, in an equitable and efficient manner.
+4. Member States of the Region in 2017 adopted a framework of actions for strengthening health systems for universal health coverage and the SDGs in Africa (AFR/RC67/10).7 It provides a menu of options for countries to consider, as they improve their systems and services to facilitate

-Currency unit that would buy in a given country a comparable amount of goods and services as a US dollar in the United States.
-Source: World Bank, https://datahelpdesk.worldbank.org/knowledgebase/articles/114944-what-is-an-international-dollar (last accessed 02/04/2018).
+5 Health Insurance law 2016 ; Official Gazette n° 04 of 25/01/2016;